Datavault-UK/automate-dv-docs/docs/worked_example/index.md

-In this section we demonstrate dbtvault by example.
-We guide you through developing a Data Vault 2.0 Data Warehouse based on the Snowflake TPC-H dataset, step-by-step using pre-written dbt models using dbtvault macros.
+In this section we demonstrate AutomateDV by example.
+We guide you through developing a Data Vault 2.0 Data Warehouse based on the Snowflake TPC-H dataset, step-by-step using pre-written dbt models using AutomateDV macros.

-This demonstration was developed to give users a further understanding of how dbt and dbtvault could be used to build a Data Vault using an actual data set.
+This demonstration was developed to give users a further understanding of how dbt and AutomateDV could be used to build a Data Vault using an actual data set.

-For a more detailed guide on how to use the provided macros create your own Data Vault using dbtvault, with a simplified example, take a look at our [walk-through](../tutorial/index.md) guide.
+For a more detailed guide on how to use the provided macros create your own Data Vault using AutomateDV, with a simplified example, take a look at our [walk-through](../tutorial/index.md) guide.

 We will: